The American Revolution: Writings from the War of Independence

-E-book edition: The American Revolution is available for the Kindle, Nook, Kobo, and iPad (through iTunes) and will soon be available for Google Books and Sony Reader.
+E-book edition: The American Revolution is available for the Kindle, Nook, Kobo, iPad (through iTunes), Google Books, and Sony Reader.

 Drawn from letters, diaries, newspaper articles, public declarations, contemporary narratives, and private memoranda, this Library of America volume brings together over 120 pieces by more than seventy participants and eyewitnesses to create a unique literary panorama of the War of Independence.
 Beginning with Paul Revere's own narrative of his legendary ride in April 1775 and ending with a moving account of George Washington's resignation from the command of the Continental Army in December 1783, the volume contains writing that describes the major events of the conflict—the early battles of Lexington, Concord, and Bunker Hill; the failed American invasion of Canada; the 1776 campaign in New York and New Jersey; the crucial battle of Saratoga; the bitter fighting in the South and along the western frontier; and the decisive triumph at Yorktown.